techfixpros/PDDuino/README.md

 * FTP server/client access using an ESP8266

 ## BUGS/STATUS
+* 20200916 Feather M0 isn't working.
+  Unknown why.
+It used to work.

 * Works with TS-DOS.

+* Doesn't work with TEENY. (hangs)

 * File transfers don't work with TpddTool.py .<br>
- This seems to be due to mis-matches in handling the space-padding in the filenames?
+  Seems to be due to mis-matches in handling the space-padding in the filenames?

-* TEENY hangs.

 * Some kind of working directory initial/default state issue, which affects Ultimate Rom II loading DOS100.CO on the fly.
 If you have DOS100.CO in ram, then UR-2 works all the time, because it will use that copy if available.